dakshsuman/SQL-based-Financial-Data-Analysis/README.md

 • High-Volume Sectors: Financial Services (213073.31 in 2021), Metals & Mining (2240867.49 in 2022), and Power (1742318.61 in 2024) show the highest average daily volumes, reflecting strong liquidity and investor engagement.

-• Low-Volume Sectors: Consumer Services (62140.67 in 2023), Consumer Durables (92437.20 in 2023), and Capital Goods (260.49 in 2024) indicate lower activity, suggesting stability or reduced interest.
+• Low-Volume Sectors: Power in 2020 and 2021, Consumer Durables (92437.20 in 2023), and Capital Goods (260.49 in 2024) indicate lower activity, suggesting stability or reduced interest.

 ## Analyzes the average closing price for each sector by month
 ```sql